The features and use of Kentik’s Core » Data Explorer module are discussed in the following topics:

 Data Explorer Actions

-The Actions menu (in SubNav) provides multiple ways to use query results outside of the Data Explorer module itself (e.g. saved to a panel on a Dashboard or shared with other Kentik users).
-The dialogs related to these capabilities are covered in the following topics:
+The Actions menu (in SubNav) provides multiple ways to use query results outside of the Data Explorer module itself (e.g. save to a panel on a Dashboard or share with other Kentik users).
+These capabilities are covered in the following topics:

 Export Chart or Table

-Choose Export from the Actions menu to show the Export submenu, which allows you to export the information represented by the chart and/or table in the display area to an external file.
-The following export options are available:
+The Export action on the Actions menu shows the Export submenu, which allows you to export the information represented by the chart and/or table in the display area to an external file (PDF, SVG, or CSV).
+The available export options are detailed in Portal Export Options.

 After you choose what to export, you'll see a notification explaining that the file is being prepared.
-When the file is ready another notification will give a link for downloading the file.
+When the file is ready another notification will give a link with which you can download the file.

 Create Saved View

-Choose Create Saved View from the Actions menu to open the Add Saved View dialog (see Saved View Dialogs), which you use to set the properties of a new saved view (see About Saved Views).
+Create Saved View opens the Add Saved View dialog (see Saved View Dialogs), which you use to set the properties of a new saved view (see About Saved Views).
 Once created, a Saved View can be accessed from the Saved Views tab of the Library (Core » Library; see Library).